pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ##Ligation of 3’-double-strand DNA Adapter

-Make freshly prepared duplex adaptor by annealing 10% more oligo than needed, eg for 9 samples use 10ul of each:
+Make freshly prepared duplex adaptor by annealing 20% more oligo than needed (so that there is enough for the ligation master mix), eg for 9 samples use 11ul of each:

 |Reagent			|volume	|
 |:------------------------------|:------|